Water temperature in Macau

 Minimum:

-As of now, in Macau, the water temperature is 63.0°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 3.5°F higher than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
+As of now, in Macau, the water temperature is 73.5°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 5.2°F higher than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

 Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 62.2°F on 2023, while the historical minimum was 58.3°F on 2019.
+The maximum temperature recorded for this date was 71.3°F on 2023, while the historical minimum was 65.5°F on 2017.

 Daily water temperature in Macau